jmacarthur/reprotest/README.rst

 Most variations do not have parameters, and for them only the + and - operators are relevant.
 The variations that accept parameters are:

-environment.variables
+domain_host.use_sudo
+    An integer, whether to use sudo(1) together with unshare(1) to change the system hostname and domainname.
+0 means don't use sudo; any non-zero value means to use sudo.
+Default is 0, however this is not recommended and make may your build fail, see "Varying the domain and host names" for details. environment.variables
     A semicolon-separated ordered set, specifying environment variables that reprotest should try to vary.
 Default is "REPROTEST_CAPTURE_ENVIRONMENT".